FarmFlux Mission

 The mission will deploy two aircraft (tentatively starting in summer 2026) to characterize relevant processes over crops and animal feeding operations.
 A heavy-lift aircraft will be equipped with in situ gas and particle instrumentation and survey major U.S. crop systems.
 A small aircraft will separately focus on quantifying emissions from animal feeding operations (beef cattle, dairies, hogs, and chickens), tracking the evolution of pollution near these sources.

-We have released a white paper describing the FarmFlux mission and science, and we welcome public input until October 6, 2024.
-A NASA ROSES call for proposals to join the science team is anticipated in early 2025.
-We are looking for a diverse and cohesive team of instrument scientists, modelers, and agricultural experts.
+We have released a white paper describing the FarmFlux mission and science, and completed a NASA ROSES call for proposals to join the science team.
+Our Science Team comprises a diverse and cohesive groupof instrument scientists, modelers, and agricultural experts.

-The rest of the leadership team for FarmFlux comprises of Glenn Wolfe (NASA Goddard, mission PI), and Emily Fischer (Colorado State University, Deputy PI).
+FarmFlux is led by Glenn Wolfe (NASA Goddard, mission PI), and Emily Fischer (Colorado State University, Deputy PI), and Jeff Geddes (Deputy PI, Modeling and Forecasting).

 This page will be updated often as developments occur, and more information on the mission can also be found here.